haraldwer/Swiftblade/Notes/Milestones/Milestone 4 (Dec 21).md

 User stories:
 - The player should be able to play through the game from start to finish and receive a score that is displayed on a leaderboard.
  - The core movement should work as expected, with some abilities.
- - There should be at least one enemy and an arena stage.
+ - There should be an arena stage.
  - There should be a very basic level editor

 Done: